Mississippi News

 After Mississippi Today uncovered text messages Friday that connect the current governor to the funding of a defendant in the case, attorney Jim Waide argued Monday that Reeves should be a target of the lawsuit — not in charge of it.

 The texts show former welfare director John Davis, who is facing criminal charges in the welfare scandal, said he was fulfilling then-Lt.
-Gov. Reeves' wishes when he funneled over $1 million to Reeves' trainer, a defendant in the suit.
+Gov. Reeves’ wishes when he funneled over $1 million to Reeves’ fitness trainer, a defendant in the suit.

 READ MORE: Gov. Tate Reeves inspired welfare payment targeted in civil suit, texts show

-The Reeves administration also recently fired the attorney bringing the welfare suit, former U.S. Attorney Brad Pigott, after the attorney attempted to subpoena the of Southern Mississippi Athletic Foundation for its communication with, among others, former Gov. Phil Bryant.
+The Reeves administration also recently fired the attorney bringing the welfare suit, former U.S. Attorney Brad Pigott, after the attorney attempted to subpoena the University of Southern Mississippi Athletic Foundation for its communication with, among others, former Gov. Phil Bryant.
 Bryant oversaw the welfare department when the scandal occurred.

 Reeves’ staff had already forced Pigott to remove the athletic foundation, whose board is made up of many Reeves supporters and campaign donors, from the suit before he filed it.

-“It is an abuse of power for to frustrate a state agency's collecting monies owed it in order to protect his financial supporters,” wrote Waide, the -based attorney representing Davis' nephew Austin Smith, who received hundreds of thousands of dollars from the agency during his uncle's administration.
+“It is an abuse of power for Governor Reeves to frustrate a state agency’s collecting monies owed it in order to protect his financial supporters,” wrote Waide, the Tupelo-based attorney representing Davis’ nephew Austin Smith, who received hundreds of thousands of dollars from the agency during his uncle’s administration.
 “It is an abuse of power for Governor Reeves to direct litigation in which he is a necessary party defendant.”

-The suit targets 38 individuals or companies, former NFL quarterback Brett Favre and three retired WWE wrestlers, in an attempt to claw back about $24 million in misspent funds from a federal block grant called Temporary Assistance for Needy Families, or TANF, which is supposed to serve the state's poorest .
+The suit targets 38 individuals or companies, including former NFL quarterback Brett Favre and three retired WWE wrestlers, in an attempt to claw back about $24 million in misspent funds from a federal block grant called Temporary Assistance for Needy Families, or TANF, which is supposed to serve the state’s poorest residents.
 The suit is based on a forensic audit that found $77 million worth of fraud or misspending.
 There are separate criminal cases against six defendants, four of whom have pleaded guilty and agreed to aid prosecutors in the ongoing state and federal criminal investigations.

-Mississippi Today's investigation “The Backchannel” provides evidence of former Gov. Bryant's involvement in the scandal and one of the defendants in both the civil and criminal cases, nonprofit founder Nancy New, alleged that Bryant directed her to pay Favre.
-State and federal authorities reached their plea deal with New days after Mississippi Today's finished publishing in April.
+Mississippi Today’s investigation “The Backchannel” provides evidence of former Gov. Bryant’s involvement in the scandal and one of the defendants in both the civil and criminal cases, nonprofit founder Nancy New, alleged that Bryant directed her to pay Favre.
+State and federal authorities reached their plea deal with New days after Mississippi Today’s series finished publishing in April.

 Pigott, who had been on the civil case for a year and filed the suit in May, told Mississippi Today he believed his firing was political.
-Reeves confirmed as much, saying he believed Pigott, a semi-retired former President Bill Clinton appointee, was the one with a political agenda
+Reeves confirmed as much, saying he believed Pigott, a semi-retired former President Bill Clinton appointee, was the one with a political agenda.

-Mississippi Department of Human Services, the agency bringing the lawsuit, is prepared to hire Jackson-based firm Jones Walker to replace Pigott on the case.
+Mississippi Department of Human Services, the agency bringing the lawsuit, is prepared to hire Jackson-based law firm Jones Walker to replace Pigott on the case.
 The State Personnel Board is expected to review the contract, which the Attorney General must also approve, at its Aug.
 18 meeting.
 MDHS has not released the contract or its dollar amount.

 “MDHS worked quickly to identify a firm that would continue the important civil litigation,” reads a statement from the agency.